D-Day Museum and Overlord Embroidery

 SPECIAL OFFER FOR GROUPS!
 Pre-booked tours/introductory talks by a Tourist Guide, focusing on either the Overlord Embroidery or the D-Day Landings.
 These special tours are only available to groups.
 Please click here to find out more about these tours.

-Joint Spinnaker Tower & D-Day Museum and Overlord Embroidery - NEW for 2013
+Joint Spinnaker Tower & D-Day Museum and Overlord Embroidery - NEW

 A chance to see the landmarks, coastline and berthing points that became crucial during the D-Day campaign from a unique perspective on the view decks of the Spinnaker Tower, combined with a visit to the D-Day Museum.